 I created this because I got sick of Kindle "teachers" ONLY ever promoting Leadpages and AWeber as the end-all-be-all tools for self publishers.

 Some tools can build a Kindle backend at a better price (and no monthly subscriptions).

-I primarily made this because I got tired of explaining how to format Kindle and Createspace Microsoft Word manuscripts.
+I primarily made this because I got tired of explaining how to format Kindle and paperback book Microsoft Word manuscripts.

-This will be particularly useful if you get KMM because the video quality seems like it was recorded in 2012 and he doesn't show how to format Createspace manuscripts.
+This will be particularly useful if you get KMM because the video quality seems like it was recorded in 2012 and he doesn't show how to format paperback manuscripts.

 In the Advanced Lessons (Full Disclosure) you'll be introduced to the bundling strategy.
 However, like most lessons, there are intermediate technical steps left out.

-This is a guide to make sure you're on the right path when creating you bundle book covers for Kindle or Createspace!
+This is a guide to make sure you're on the right path when creating you bundle book covers for Kindle or paperback books!

 K Money Mastery Review Conclusion

 Wow, updating this article took me down memory lane.
 I know there are a lot of K Money Mastery reviews on the web, but I hope mine stood out among the rest.